dguzman1012/adonisjs-acl/README.md

 # How To:

-This repository is a pre-configured project structure took from AdonisJS.
+This repository is a pre-configured project structure taken from Adonisjs.

 This project include the custom users CRUD and ACL.
 The ACL module has four (4) sections: permissions, roles, Permissions-roles and User-role.
 Let's see how to work with them!